-- 4.1 The membership data used in this investigation has been supplied by Mercer, the administrator of the Scheme. - 4.2 Various checks have been applied to the data provided.
+- 4.1 The membership data used in this investigation has been supplied by MUFG, who became the administrator of the Scheme from 1 June 2024. - 4.2 Various checks have been applied to the data provided.
 We are satisfied that the data provided is reasonable and that there are no errors in the data which would have a material effect on the results of this actuarial valuation.
 We have relied upon the data provided.